 The Application Deadline for Year 1 has now passed.
 Community Animators will receive an email with the Application Forms, Application Guidelines, and the Adjudication Rubric when we open for applications again.

 Local projects must align with the Rural Mental Health project’s guiding principles – community-driven, building on local strengths, 5 of 5 people have mental health, whole community approach (i.e., 8 Domains), and developmental in nature.
 See our Project Principles and the Project Overview Video for a summary of our principles and to learn more about the project.
 RMHP aims to support local mental health action plans that are tailored to each community’s local context, assets, and realities.
 We also plan to continue to support Animators to engage with a variety of community members, supporting local activities in all stages of project development and implementation and involving diverse voices in planning and decision-making.

 Generally, pre-existing programs or projects focusing exclusively on existing service provision will not be eligible for funding.
 If your project aims to provide mental health services (e.g. clinical forms of counselling), please contact us at [email protected] before applying.

 Each community may only receive one grant in the funding cycle.

-The Rural Mental Health project received $490,000 to disperse to rural communities with trained Community Animators by March 2021.
+The Rural Mental Health project received funding to disperse $490,000 to rural communities with trained Community Animators for three years.